jbelyeu/SV-plaudit/README.md

-# SV-Plaudit
+# SV-plaudit: A cloud-assisted framework manually curating thousands of structural variants

-A pipeline for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis.
+SV-plaudit provides a pipeline for creating image views of genomic intervals, automatically storing them in the cloud, deploying a website to view/score them, and retrieving scores for analysis.

 The PlotCritic and Samplot submodules each contain instructions for use. `upload.py` is the meeting point between them and handles uploading images created by Samplot to cloud storage managed by PlotCritic.